Here is a completely decadent recipe for moist brownies. It's a slightly healthier version than a usual version, with a nice list of ingredients.

 - 1/3 cup gluten-free, dairy-free chocolate chips

-- Steam 1 large sweet potato, peeled into cubes, until the cubes are tender.
-The cubes must come apart with a fork.
-Mash with a fork on a plate, and add a few tears of water if the mash is too dry.
-Let cool flat on the plate for a few minutes.es.
+- Steam 1 large peeled sweet potato into cubes, until the cubes are tender.
+The cubes should break up with a fork.
+Mash with a fork on a plate, and add a few drops of water if the puree is too dry.
+Leave to cool flat on the plate for a few minutes.

 - Preheat the oven to 350 F..

-- Line a 20cm X 20cm square pan with parchment paper, and leave the sides long enough for unmoulding.e.
+- Line a square mold (20cm X 20cm) with parchment paper, and leave the sides long enough for unmolding.

-- In a bowl, put the mashed sweet potato, gluten flour, hot chocolate Sük, date sugar or LYNQ Invincible, coconut oil, vanilla, eggs and baking powder.
-Mix with a wooden spoon until smooth.
-Add the broken pieces and stir again.eau.
+- In a bowl, put the mashed sweet potato, flour without gluten, Sük hot chocolate, date sugar (or LYNQ Invincible), coconut oil, vanilla, eggs and baking powder.
+Mix with a wooden spoon until combined.
+Add the chips and stir again.

-- Pour the mixture into the mold, and garnish with the Maple Quinoa Crunchy Granolust granola.
-Lightly press the granola into the dough..
+- Pour the preparation into the mold, and garnish with Granolust Crunchy Maple Quinoa granola.
+Lightly press the granola into the batter.

-- Bake for about 22 minutes, or until a toothpick inserted into the brownie comes out clean.e.
+- Bake for about 22 minutes, or until a toothpick inserted into the brownie comes out clean.